navgurukul/newton/requests/introduction.md

 ## What are IP addresses and DNS?

 Ever wondered how internet identifies from which computer to which computer data has to be send.
 How a computer and websites are identified uniquely on the internet.
 Well for this to understand you'll have to learn about IP Addresses and DNS(Domain Name System).
-Let's hear about these things Paula, an engineer at Microsoft and Vint Cerf, co-creator of Internet.
+Let's hear about these things from Paula, an engineer at Microsoft and Vint Cerf, co-creator of Internet.

 @[youtube](5o8CwafCxnU)